Mappings of finite distortion: compactness of the branch set: Branched cover with branch set

+In this section we construct for any $\eps>0$ a continuous, open and discrete mapping $\R^n \to \R^n$ which is piecewise smooth, has a branch set homeomorphic to $(\bS^1)^{n-2}$ and distortion asymptotically bounded by $C\log^{1+\eps}$.
+For clarity of the exposition we have divided the construction into three parts: (a) defining a branched cover $F \colon \R^3 \to \R^3$ with a branch set homeomorphic to $\bS^1$, (b) studying the distortion properties of $F$, and (c) extending the construction to all dimensions $n \geq 3$.
+We begin, however, with a remark on the differences between constructing examples between Euclidean spaces or between $n$-spheres.

-\begin{remark} For a domain with punctures bounded branch sets are, perhaps surprisingly, easier to construct.
-For example; we can take the winding map in $\R^3$, $(r,\phi,z) \mapsto (r, 2 \phi, z)$ and extend it to a branched cover $f \colon \bS^3 \to \bS^3$ with a branch set homeomorphic to $\bS^1$.
-By applying a Moebius map we can modify the mapping to have branch set at the 'equator' and such that $f \inv \{ \infty \} = \{0,\infty\}$.
-The restriction of this mapping to $\bS^3 \setminus \{ 0,\ \infty\}$ yieds a surjective quasiregular mapping $g \colon \R^3\setminus\{\mathbf{0}\} \to \R^3$ with branch set homeomorphic to $\bS^1$.
+\begin{remark} For a domain with punctures mappings with compact branch sets are, perhaps surprisingly, easier to construct.
+For example; we can take the winding map in $\R^3$, $(r,\phi,z) \mapsto (r, 2 \phi, z)$, and extend it to a branched cover $f \colon \bS^3 \to \bS^3$ with a branch set homeomorphic to $\bS^1$.
+By applying a M\"obius map we can modify the mapping to have branch set at the 'equator' and such that $f \inv \{ \infty \} = \{0,\infty\}$.
+The restriction of this mapping to $\bS^3 \setminus \{ 0,\ \infty\}$ yields a surjective quasiregular mapping $g \colon \R^3\setminus\{0\} \to \R^3$ with branch set homeomorphic to $\bS^1$.
 Such mapping $g$ cannot, however, be modified in a small neighbourhood of the origin to produce a branched cover $\R^3 \to \R^3$ with a compact branch.
 For clarity, we extract this topological observation into Lemma \ref{lemma:Counter}. \end{remark}